sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Upgrade Notice ==

-= 3.4.0 =
+= 3.5.0 =
-Fixed a bug and added a new shortcode as requested in our support forums :) -Tessa Watkins
+DTX is now compatible with caching plugins!
+Update now to take advantage of this new feature.

 == Changelog ==

+= 3.5.0 =

+* Feature: Added the `dtx_pageload` form tag attribute for cache compatibility.
+For usage details, see the [knowledge base](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/form-tag-attribute-after-page-load/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme)
+* Fix: Updated to be compatible with WordPress version 6.3
+* Fix: Addressed a bug where `scheme` in `CF7_URL part='scheme'` was incorrectly sanitizing as URL instead of text
+* Fix: Fixed `wp_kses()` in tag generator that stripped out link opening in new tab
+* Update: `CF7_get_current_var` utilizes PHP session variables where appropriate
+* Update: All JavaScript assets will load with the `defer` strategy in the footer in [WordPress 6.3](https://make.wordpress.org/core/2023/07/14/registering-scripts-with-async-and-defer-attributes-in-wordpress-6-3/)

 = 3.4.0 =

-* Feature: Feature: Added the `CF7_get_current_var` shortcode, [see support thread for user request](https://wordpress.org/support/topic/wrong-page-title-7/).
+* Feature: Added the `CF7_get_current_var` shortcode, [see support thread for user request](https://wordpress.org/support/topic/wrong-page-title-7/).
 For usage details, see the [knowledge base](https://aurisecreative.com/docs/contact-form-7-dynamic-text-extension/shortcodes/dtx-shortcode-current-variables/?utm_source=wordpress.org&utm_medium=link&utm_campaign=contact-form-7-dynamic-text-extension&utm_content=readme)
 * Fix: Updated the `CF7_URL` shortcode to no longer check for ports since that's handled in `network_home_url()` function, [see support thread](https://wordpress.org/support/topic/version-3-3-0-breaking/)

 = 3.3.0 =